 - Not everyone qualifies for solar financing

-Similar to purchasing a vehicle, financing options are available to qualified buyers.
+Like purchasing a vehicle, financing options are available to qualified buyers.
 Those interested in financing their solar systems must apply and be approved for a loan in the amount of their system.
-In the event the loan application is denied, an alternative payment method will be required to secure the installation.

 Is There a “Right” Time to go Solar?

 There is no time like the present!
 The sooner you install solar panels on your home, the sooner you can start saving money and producing clean energy at a low cost.

 Solar systems can produce energy at different rates throughout the year because of the changes in the sun’s position and weather patterns.
 Given the typical 6-12-week installation process, we suggest an early spring installation to maximize the lengthy sunlight of the summer months, though winter is a great time to go solar as well!
 Panels can sometimes be more efficient when the weather is colder because of the physics behind creating their direct current.
 You can read more about the process here.

 Another reason to make the switch to solar sooner rather than later is the Solar Investment Tax Credit (ITC).
 The federal government will offer you a tax credit of 30% of the cost of your system on your annual taxes if you go solar.

 How Much Can I Actually Save?